Custom Components for Shopify App Blocks

 {%- endif %}

-There are times when the data from this._product is not complete enough for rendering modals or quick view containers.
-In this case you may need to fetch data from the Shopify Storefront API.
-The official Shopify documentation contains all of the potential data available to you:
+There are times when the data from product is not complete enough for modals, quick views, or variant-specific metadata.
+In those cases, fetch additional data from Shopify's Storefront API.

 async getVariantRRP() {